vatesfr/xen-orchestra/docs/xoa.md

 Follow the instructions:

 * Your IP configuration will be requested: it's set to **DHCP by default**, otherwise you can enter a fixed IP address (eg `192.168.0.10`)
 * If DHCP is selected, the script will continue automatically.
-Otherwise a netmask, gateway, and DNS should be provided.
+Otherwise a netmask, gateway, and DNS server should be provided.
 * XOA will be deployed on your default storage repository.
 You can move it elsewhere anytime after.

-### Via download the XVA
+### Via a manual XVA download

-Download XOA from xen-orchestra.com.
+You can also download XOA from xen-orchestra.com in an XVA file.
 Once you've got the XVA file, you can import it with `xe vm-import filename=xoa_unified.xva` or via XenCenter.

 After the VM is imported, you just need to start it with `xe vm-start vm="XOA"` or with XenCenter.